Beer flows as overcrowded Oktoberfest opens in Munich

 "I took the first commuter train early this morning," Felix Stenglein from nearby Eichenau told German news agency dpa.

-Shortly after 9 a.m., the festivals's organizers announced via loudspeakers that the party could begin.
+Shortly after 9 a.m., the festival's organizers said the party could begin.

-"Dear guests, welcome to Oktoberfest," they said.
+"Dear guests, welcome to Oktoberfest," an announcer voice declared through loudspeakers.
 "We're now opening the festival grounds."

 The announcement came in German, English and Bavarian — a German dialect so thick and heavy with accent and local vernacular that even many native German speakers from other parts of the country have trouble understanding it.